 Because of this, this is an important time to think about the characteristics you want them to have.
 This is the time you’ll want to think about the culture that will prevail.
 This culture needs to be reconciled with high achievements using limited resources at the end of the day.

-But no one will have to wear more hats than you.
-You’ll need to do all that you can upto just straddling the line of burnout and insanity.
-I mean a graphic designer is a nice to have, but with a tool like Canva, you may need to hold off on a one for a while.
+However, no one will have to wear more hats than you.
+You’ll need to do all that you can up to just straddling the line of burnout and insanity.
+I mean a graphic designer is a nice to have, but with a tool like Canva, you may need to hold off on one for a while.

 Location and Facilities